Big Data Stream Processing with Amazon Web Services

 Once the data is sent, the response can be returned.
 There is no need for us to wait for the data processing step to end.
 Thus, we have solved the main problem, which was moving the slow step out of the main chain of steps.

 But what about DS?
-How does it handle big amount of data?
+How does it handle a big amount of data?
 To control the throughput, DS uses so-called shards.
 The official Amazon documentation explains it as follows: “A shard is the base throughput unit of an Amazon Kinesis data stream.
 One shard can ingest up to 1000 data records per second, or 1MB/sec.
 To increase your ingestion capability, add more shards.”

 So we can control the throughput by adding or removing shards depending on the level of data load.